nolanlawson/css-talk-2022/markdown.md

 ???

 Let's look at a browser perf trace like this one (from the Chrome DevTools).
+This is the main thread.

 There are two main parts: the yellow (JavaScript) part, and the purple (style/layout) part.